 04 of 08

 Both chenille and red-hot cattail are apt descriptions for this tropical plant.
 Few people can resist rubbing the dangling fuzzy, red flowers.
 Chenille plant is a fast grower and a long bloomer.

 05 of 08

-Christmas cactus seem to thrive on neglect.
+Christmas cactus seems to thrive on neglect.
 They don't even need you to manipulate their light exposure to set buds for Christmas blooms.
-They are especially long lived and propagate easily from cuttings.
+They are especially long-lived and propagate easily from cuttings.

 06 of 08